rayeesa163/AutoCurate-AI/README.md

 # 🧠 AutoCurate AI

 **AutoCurate AI** is an intelligent Streamlit-based dashboard that combines **real-time news summarization** and **AI-based forecasting** into a single interactive application.
-Designed to showcase NLP + Data Analysis + Forecasting skills in one project — ideal for high-package AI/ML/Data roles.
+Designed to showcase NLP + Data Analysis + Forecasting skills in one project.

 ---